bkhadka2/Hangman-Game/README.md

 ```
 Like a normal hangman game, you have to guess the right answer for the asked question.
 You will be given six chances.
-If failed, the man will be hanged.
+If failed, the dummy will be hanged.
 You will be prompt if you want to play the game more and if pressed yes, you can play as
 many times you want to play.
 ```